kyma-project/kyma/docs/service-catalog/13-02-gcp-broker.md

 ## Enable GCP Service Broker

-Google Cloud Platform Service Broker is a preview implementation and should not be used in a roduction environment.
-To enable Google Cloud Platform Service Broker please create the following AddonsConfiguration:
+The GCP Service Broker is a preview implementation and should not be used in a production environment.
+To enable the GCP Service Broker, create the following AddonsConfiguration:
 ```
 apiVersion: addons.kyma-project.io/v1alpha1
 kind: AddonsConfiguration